bbokorney/intro-to-maps/README.md

 # Intro to Maps

-This repo contains an introduction to hash maps.
+This repo contains an introduction to maps.
 It uses Javascript as the example language, but these concepts apply to any programming language which has maps (which is probably almost all of them).